How to Buy Rigid Foam Insulation (With R-Value Chart)

 What Are the Types of Rigid Foam Insulation?

-When you look at insulation, we measure how effective it is by it’s R-value.
+When you look at insulation, we measure its effectiveness by its R-value.
 The higher the R-value, the better it is at blocking heat transfer.

-So it makes sense to go for the highest R-value you’ll save money in the long run.
+It makes sense to go for the highest R-value.
+You’ll save money in the long run.

-However, an insulation’s R-value is heavily dependent on how it’s made.
-Not only that, but using the wrong type of insulation can increase the chances of mold, rot or other damage.
+However, an insulation’s R-value depends heavily on how it’s made.
+Also, using the wrong type of insulation can increase the chances of mold, rot, or other damage.

 The three primary types of rigid foam insulation are: